Swoorup/wgsl-bindgen/README.md

 See the example crate for how to use the generated code.
 Run the example with `cargo run`.

 ## Memory Layout
 WGSL structs have different memory layout requirements than Rust structs or standard layout algorithms like `repr(C)` or `repr(packed)`.
-Matching the expected layout to share data between the CPU and GPU can be tedious and error prone. wgsl_to_wgpu offers options to add derives for [encase](https://crates.io/crates/encase) to handle padding and alignment at runtime or [bytemuck](https://crates.io/crates/bytemuck) for enforcing padding and alignment at compile time.
+Matching the expected layout to share data between the CPU and GPU can be tedious and error prone. wgsl_bindgen offers options to add derives for [encase](https://crates.io/crates/encase) to handle padding and alignment at runtime or [bytemuck](https://crates.io/crates/bytemuck) for enforcing padding and alignment at compile time.

-When deriving bytemuck, wgsl_to_wgpu will use naga's layout calculations to add const assertions to ensure that all fields of host-shareable types (structs for uniform and storage buffers) have the correct offset, size, and alignment expected by WGSL.
-It's strongly recommended to use types like vec4 or mat4 instead of vec3 or mat3 with bytemuck to avoid alignment mismatches.
-Structs used only as vertex input structs have their layout manually specified and do not generate layout validation assertions.
+When deriving bytemuck, wgsl_bindgen will use naga's layout calculations to add const assertions to ensure that all fields of host-shareable types (structs for uniform and storage buffers) have the correct offset, size, and alignment expected by WGSL.

 ## Bind Groups
 wgpu uses resource bindings organized into bind groups to define global shader resources like textures and buffers.
-Shaders can have many resource bindings organized into up to 4 bind groups. wgsl_to_wgpu will generate types and functions for initializing and setting these bind groups in a more typesafe way.
+Shaders can have many resource bindings organized into up to 4 bind groups. wgsl_bindgen will generate types and functions for initializing and setting these bind groups in a more typesafe way.
 Adding, removing, or changing bind groups in the WGSl shader will typically result in a compile error instead of a runtime error when compiling the code without updating the code for creating or using these bind groups.

 While bind groups can easily be set all at once using the `bind_groups::set_bind_groups` function, it's recommended to organize bindings into bindgroups based on their update frequency.
 Bind group 0 will change the least frequently like per frame resources with bind group 3 changing most frequently like per draw resources.
 Bind groups can be set individually using their `set(render_pass)` method.
 This can provide a small performance improvement for scenes with many draw calls.
 See [descriptor table frequency (DX12)](https://learn.microsoft.com/en-us/windows/win32/direct3d12/advanced-use-of-descriptor-tables#changing-descriptor-table-entries-between-rendering-calls) and [descriptor set frequency (Vulkan)](https://vkguide.dev/docs/chapter-4/descriptors/#mental-model) for details.